Poly Styrene: Solo career

 NME.com announced on 29 October 2010 that Poly Styrene was to release a solo album titled Generation Indigo, produced by Martin Glover (aka Youth from Killing Joke), in March 2011.
 She released a free download of "Black Christmas" in November 2010.
-Inspired by a Los Angeles killing spree of a man dressed as Santa Claus, "Black Christmas" was written in collaboration with her daughter, Celeste.
+Inspired by a Los Angeles killing spree by a man dressed as Santa Claus, "Black Christmas" was written in collaboration with her daughter, Celeste.

 Styrene announced "Virtual Boyfriend" as the first single from the new album Generation Indigo via Spinner Music, as well as the launch of her new website.
 "Virtual Boyfriend" was released on 21 March 2011, and featured an animated promotional video directed by Ben Wheele.
 Generation Indigo was released on 28 March 2011, via Future Noise Music.
 The album received critical acclaim, including a perfect 10 out of 10 score in Artrocker magazine, and 8 out of 10 in The Daily Telegraph newspaper.
 Generation Indigo was also chosen as Album of the Day on UK radio station BBC 6 Music.
 It was released in the US on 24 April 2011, the day before her death.

 "Ghoulish" was the first posthumous single to be released from Generation Indigo, and was backed by a remix from Hercules and Love Affair.

 New York magazine's music journalist Nitsuh Abebe described her singing style with X-Ray Spex as "a bold, keening yelp" and "fierce but fiercely feminine."

 The band U2 paid tribute to Styrene during the "HerStory" video tribute to notable women in 2017 for the 30th anniversary of The Joshua Tree during a performance of "Ultraviolet (Light My Way)" from the band's 1991 album Achtung Baby.
 In 2023, Rolling Stone ranked Poly Styrene at number 195 on its list of the 200 Greatest Singers of All Time.

 Personal life

 In 1983, Styrene was initiated into the Hare Krishna movement and recorded at their recording studios while living as a devotee at Bhaktivedanta Manor.
 She lived as a Hare Krishna convert in Hertfordshire and London from 1983 to 1988.
 Styrene was a vegetarian.

 In 1995, Styrene's solo work was put on hold when she suffered a fractured pelvis after being knocked down by a fire engine.

 In March 2009, Styrene took part in the inaugural Instigate Debate night.
 The night's theme was modern day consumerism.
 Other current issues were also discussed.

-She had a daughter, Celeste Bell-Dos Santos, and lived alone in St Leonards, East Sussex.
+Styrene lived alone in St Leonards, East Sussex.